BenTaylorPublic/screeps/README.md

     Checklist (unordered):
         Stage 7.9 -> 8, labs
     Checklist (in order):
-        Stockers to stock terminal with energy (needs a constant value) Mining Stop/Start setting
-            If the empire has ResourceX < Stage8RoomCount * ResourceTooLittle, mining start, else stop Mining stop is just a bool.
-When the miner creep dies, it just wont spawn a new one.
-            Test with 1 resource
         Mining room logic
             Test with 1 resource
         ResourceTooMuch logic to create TransferToRoom orders